 - 2(D)(7).
 There will be no fenders, spoilers or air deflectors on roll cage, body, engine housing or tail section. - 2(D)(8).
 Any radical changes in body, tail section, or side panels must be submitted for approval to the QMA Technical Director and QMA Safety Director. - 2(D)(9).
 All cars must have side panels on both sides of the cockpit and engine compartment.
 There must be a 2" min. diameter hole in the right side to access the flywheel for seal painting the nut.
 (96 hours to fix). - 2(D)(10).
 Maximum height of the body is 28 inches as measured from the bottom of the lower frame rail (hood and tail cone). - 2(D)(11).
-The side panel must extend a minimum of 6", to a max-imum of 22" in height, as measured from bottom of lower frame rail.
+The side panel must extend a minimum of 6", to a maximum of 22" in height, as measured from bottom of lower frame rail.
 Side panels will include everything from front bumper to rear bumper. - 2(D)(12).
 Sail Panels on either side of the cockpit may extend to top of the roll cage and may not extend forward past a cross plane (established by the seat back.
 They must be supported on all edges by steel frame members. - 2(D)(13).
 Visors are permitted, 3" max height measure from the bottom of the front halo cage bar and must remain between uprights or wrap around the outside of the down tube tightly. (recommended dzus buttons or zip ties).
 All visors are subject to review by the QMA Technical Director and QMA Safety Director. - 2(D)(14).
-All QMA members' cars are required to have a QMA and Vega Tire Sticker on the exterior right side of the car or they cannot pass a safety inspection and will not be allowed to qualify or race.
+All QMA members' cars are required to have a QMA and Vega Tire Sticker on the exterior right side of the car or they cannot pass a safety inspection and will not be allowed to qualify or race. - 2(D)(14)(a).
+Safety stickers and required decals to race from another quarter midget organization will be allowed.